blackberry/Cascades-Community-Samples/CscMonitor/README.md

 The purpose of this application is to demonstrate how to use selected BlackBerry 10 Bluetooth Low Energy APIs in the context of a practical real-world use case.
 The Release History section gives details of those APIs which are covered and any changes as the sample evolves over time.

-The use case examines how to interface to a Bluetooth Low Energy device that supports the Cycling Speed and Cadence Profile ([overview available here](http://developer.bluetooth.org/TechnologyOverview/Pages/CSCP.aspx)) as defined by the BluetoothSIG.
+The use case examines how to interface to a Bluetooth Low Energy device that supports the Cycling Speed and Cadence Profile ([overview available here](http://developer.bluetooth.org/TechnologyOverview/Pages/CSCP.aspx)) as defined by the Bluetooth SIG.
 This is the type of device that cyclists typically attach to their cycles to allow them to monitor information such as wheel and peddle revolutions and timings.

 The sample code for this application is Open Source under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).